pyrocko/pyrocko/doc/source/topics/pseudo-dynamic-rupture.rst

 Forward calculation of waveforms and static displacement
 ========================================================

 Parametrisation of the source model is straight forward, as for any other Pyrocko-GF source.
-In the below code example we parametrize a shallow bi-directional strike-slip source.
+In the below code example we parametrize a shallow bidirectional strike-slip source.

-More details on dynamic and static Green's function databases and other source models are layed out in :doc:`pyrocko-gf`.
+More details on dynamic and static Green's function databases and other source models are laid out in section :doc:`pyrocko-gf`.

 Simple pseudo dynamic rupture forward model
 -------------------------------------------
-We create a simple forward model and calculate waveforms for one seismic station (:py:class:`~pyrocko.gf.targets.Target`) at about 14 km distance - The tractions will be aligned to force the defined ``rake``.
-The modeled waveform is displayed in the *snuffler* GUI.
+We create a simple forward model and calculate waveforms for one seismic station (:py:class:`~pyrocko.gf.targets.Target`) at about 14 km distance - The tractions will be aligned to force the defined slip rake angle.
+The modeled waveform is displayed in the :doc:`Snuffler <../apps/snuffler/index>` application.

+**Important:** the spatial sampling of the GF store used in the example must be dense enough to prevent aliasing artifacts.

 Download :download:`gf_forward_pseudo_rupture_basic.py </../../examples/gf_forward_pseudo_rupture_basic.py>`